A SHOT-BY-SHOT ANALYSIS

 SHERRY: Why of course, darling.

 George and Sherry.
 I hated them when I first saw the film.
 Couldn't get into them.
-He was too grotesque-comical and she was too film noire and yet not, as if they both soared over the top into an alternative universe of film noire.
-Now, however, I think they're a pretty genius pairing, and had warmed up to them considerably before finally catching on to George being Pagliacci/Pierrot and Sherry as his Columbine.
+He was too grotesque-comical and she was too film noire and yet not, as if they both soared over the top into a near parody of film noire.
+Now, however, I think they're a pretty genius pairing, and had warmed up to them considerably before finally catching on to George being Pagliaccio/Pierrot and Sherry as his Columbine.

 George, his stature overwhelmed by the formidable Sherry on screen (Elisha Cook Jr. was 5 foot 5, Marie Windsor was 5 foot 9, Sterling Hayden was 6 foot 5), his intellect confounded by her, is one horror show facial gyration after another of brain battling to wrap itself around his wife's unrelenting sarcasm, failing ever to match her right up to the end.
 But the book is not at all this way.
-In the novel, George is a miserable creature, even malign, seemingly devoted to Sherry and bewildered she would have him, but finding his manhood in overpowering her sexually--she plays at not wanting to submit to sex, says no, and he always ultimately forces himself on her, deriving satisfaction from feeling he has raped her, which bolsters his sense of masculinity.
-As for Sherry, in the novel she's a petite and exotic woman in her early twenties, far removed from an age when her beauty and sex appeal will begin to fade, a significant concern for Sherry who has depended on her looks (not to say Maire isn't beautiful--my problem with her in this role is that hairdo with the insane early Barbie doll bangs).
-Their dynamic in the book is much the same as in the film.
-All who see George and Sherry together wonder what's the attraction as she is intelligent, beautiful, sexy, and faithless.
+In the novel, George is a miserable creature, even malign, seemingly devoted to Sherry and bewildered she would have him, but he also repulsively finds his manhood in overpowering her sexually.
+She plays at not wanting to submit to sex, says no, and he always ultimately forces himself on her, deriving satisfaction from feeling he has raped her, which bolsters his sense of masculinity.
+At least this is the dynamic given in the book.
+As for Sherry, in the novel she's a petite and exotic woman in her early twenties, still far distant from an age when her beauty and sex appeal will begin to fade, whereas in the film she is older and more experienced.
+In the book, as in the film, all who see George and Sherry together wonder what's the attraction as she is intelligent, beautiful, sexy, and faithless.
 Then they realize that George was a temporary money solution.

-Sherry, in love with a hood named Val, is eager to find a way out of her marriage but in the novel she doesn't engage in the non-stop lobbing of pyrotechnic verbal arrows in which the film Sherry finds some release for her rage.
+Sherry, in love with a hood named Val, is eager to find a way out of her marriage but in the novel she doesn't engage in the non-stop lobbing of pyrotechnic verbal arrows by which Sherry finds some release for her rage in the movie.
 Smarter than George, she is a witty, sardonic "clown" as Columbine.
 In the book, Sherry gives George grief about not having money and being left with nothing to do all day long, but there is nothing about the meal still being down at the shopping center as they're unable to afford it.

 Johnny is the star of the film but George and Sherry are the engine that propels it forward.
 George is the weak link that will bring disaster on them all, Sherry his poison.
 We know this from the beginning, just as Achilles knows he's got a bad heel, and we wait to see how this particular Achilles' heel plays out, aware that it's the door to doom.